 When your canine is not able to release heat from his body and heats up extraordinary, this is referred to as heatstroke.
 This can greatly be dangerous to your pooch because its body cells may start dying.
 This overheating can even result to untimely demise.
 This is how to keep a dog cool inside the house.

 - The first thing to do is to look for signs, they are the ones to tell you whether your canine is overheating or not.

 - Always provide your dog with water.
 You can do this by placing two or three bowls of water in your compound.

 - Keep your dog in well ventilated and cool places.
 During a sunny day put him in an ice tub occasionally.
 But remember not to overdo it.

-- When travelling with your dog make sure your car, windows are not closed.
-After parking don’t even for a few minutes close them.
+- When traveling with your dog make sure your car, windows are not closed.
+After parking doesn’t even for a few minutes close.
 This is because during summer cars heat up quickly.

 Tips to help your dog keep cool